Pro-Palestinian demonstrators blockade factory

 Protesters said Leonardo UK makes components for F-35 fighter jets which are used by Israel.

-More than 100 local residents and workers from across Scotland blockaded the entrance to the Leonardo factory in Edinburgh on Wednesday.
+More than 100 local residents and workers from across Scotland blockaded the entrance to the Leonardo factory in Edinburgh on Wednesday morning.

 They are calling for the company to immediately cut any links with Israel.